Chinese Dragons: Their Types, History, and Significance

 Types of Chinese Dragons

-- Treasure Dragon – The Chinese believe that this dragon can protect hidden treasures like precious metals, money, and personal wealth.
+- Treasure Dragon – The Chinese believe this dragon can protect hidden treasures like precious metals, money, and personal wealth.

-- Dragon King – Lastly, the dragon king or dragon god is considered the most powerful of all Chinese dragons.
+- Dragon King – Lastly, the dragon king or dragon god is considered the most powerful of all dragons.
 He can appear in a variety of shapes and is often depicted as human.
 He is thought to reign over the seas of China in all four directions (East, West, North, and South).

 The Legacy Lives On

 Historically, dragons have served as important symbols with a variety of mostly positive meanings.
-Understanding Chinese dragons brings you get one step closer to a better understanding of traditional Chinese culture.
+Understanding Chinese dragons brings you one step closer to a better understanding of traditional Chinese culture.